bjornekelund/Calibrate/README.md

 `dailycalibration.bat` is intended to run nightly using Windows Task Scheduler and also creates a log file.

+When creating the task in Windows Task Scheduler, check the box "Synchronize across time zones" to make the time UTC.

 Depending on your PC's policy settings, you may need to run the commands in `setexecutionpolicy.txt` in a PowerShell window as administrator to allow execution of the script files, including `dailycalibration.bat` by Windows Task Scheduler.